dansiviter/cito/core/README.md

 * Broadcast to all sessions for a user subscribed to a topic or queue,
 * Send to a specific session for a user subscribed to a topic or queue.

-To perform these inject the `cito.stomp.server.Support` class:
+To perform these inject the `cito.server.MessagingSupport` class:

 	@Inject
-	private Support support;
+	private MessagingSupport support;

 Any bean passed as a payload will be serialised to the `MediaType` before being sent to the user.
 The default type is `application/json`.